DoD-Platform-One/bigbang/docs/developer/package-integration/upstream.md

    - CHANGELOG.md

    The format of the changelog should be based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) with versions equivalent to the Helm chart version.

-      Example:
+An example is provided in the following:

       ```markdown
       # Changelog